gml4tdm/replication-package-issue-linking/README.md

 Contains the statistical analysis for the results presented in the paper.

+- [`analysis/identifier-count`](analysis/identifier-count): Contains the results for the identifier count analysis.
+It contains a breakdown of the number of identifiers per issue type (over all projects), and by project (over all issue types).
+For both, we provide a box plot, and the results of a statistical analysis using Kruskal-Wallis and Conover's Post-Hoc test.

 - [`analysis/rq-1/performance.md`](analysis/rq-1/performance.md): Contains the results for RQ 1 (performance).
 Contains both tables included in the paper, as well as the results for the `Lower, Stemming, Sub Tokens` option.

 - [`analysis/rq-2/uncontrolled`](analysis/rq-2/uncontrolled): Contains various results for RQ 2.
 One directory contains the results for the methods without sub-tokens; the other contains the results for the methods with sub-tokens.
 Each directory contains bar charts showing the performance of each method for each separate issue type (`<METHOD>_specific.png`) and with each specific issue type held out (`<METHOD>_holdout.png`).
 The `tables.md` file contains the results of the Kruskal-Wallis test (for difference between issue types) for each method.
 The `pairwise.md` file contains the results of Conover's Post-Hoc test for difference between the individual issue types.